Nafay-Aftab/Customer-Churn-Analysis/README.md

 📊 Customer Churn Analysis 🔍
 📄 Project Overview
 This project aims to analyze customer churn within a telecommunications company using a dataset containing customer demographics, services, and account information.
-The goal is to identify patterns and factors contributing to customer churn and provide insights to improve retention strategies.
+The goal is to identify patterns and factors contributing to customer churn and provide insights to improve retention strategies..

 🗂 Table of Contents
 Technologies Used